Services & Suggestions

 Watch out for our regular promotion which have included:

-❤ Kids under 8 years having a free check up once a year
+❤ Children under 6 having a free check-up once a year

 ❤ 8-16 years having a half price check up